SplitVICE/Bit-Frisbee/README.md

 This is made by using node-windows module.

 To uninstall application `Uninstall Bit Frisbee.bat` should do the job.

+Note: you must set settings of application as explained inside `/_Docs/Deploy app guide.txt` before installing the application.

 ### Support?
 <a target="_blank" href="https://split-vice.com/send-message">Contact me</a>